rduplain/memo/startups-for-people-with-problems.md

-particular, if you are looking to make an exit through acquisition, note: (a) prospective acquirers will want to see that the product adds value, (b) revenue is a clear measure of that value, and (c) being in a cash-poor position weakens negotiation ability, such that an acquirer can wait it out for a better price.
+particular, if you are looking to make an exit through acquisition, note: (a) prospective acquirers will want to see that the product adds value, (b) revenue is a clear measure of that value, and (c) being in a cash-poor position weakens negotiation ability, such that an acquirer can wait it out for a better price while you run out of money.

 People spend weeks, months, and even years on a business model which would fail this simple cocktail-napkin test.